ui-icts/redcap-quick-permissions/README.md

 ## Quick Permissions

 ### Description
 The Quick Permissions module allows for the quick assignment of User Rights to a REDCap project.
-Common configurations can be saved as presets for even faster assignment.
+Common configurations can be saved as presets for even quicker assignment.

 ### Basic Usage
 After downloading and enabling this module on your REDCap instance, a link to Quick Permissions will appear at the bottom of the Control Center sidebar.